NicolasFizBenchetrit/Docker-Postgresql/readme.md

 Currently it's using the image `dpage/pgadmin4`

 `Environment` variables are:
-- email: admin@admin.com
+- Email: admin@admin.com
-- password: admin
+- Password: admin

 `Ports`: 5431:80

 ## Commands 🚀

-Just go into the projecto and exect
+Just go into the project and exect

 ```
 docker-compose up
 ```

-And if you want to stop it
+To stop it

 ```
 docker-compose down